miso-lims/miso-lims/docs/user_manual/type_data.md

 * Multiplexing kit - used for sequencing containers
 * Extraction kit - not currently used in MISO

-The Kits list page shows all of the available kit descriptors.
-To get there, click the "Kits" link in the Misc list in the menu on the left side of the screen.
-This page is broken into tabs for the different kit types.
+The Kits lost page is broken into tabs for the different kit types.

 To add a new kit descriptor, click the "Add" button in the toolbar at the top of the table on the Kits list page.
 This will take you to the Create Kit Descriptor page.
 Enter all of the kit details, then click the "Save" button at the top